-Here’s how to stop Microsoft Office for Mac from automatically updating itself and why you might want to do that.
+Here’s how to stop Microsoft Office for Mac from automatically updating itself and why you might want to do refresh the Office apps.

 Office 2019 / 2016 for Mac

 All versions of Office for Mac that have current support (currently Office 2016 and later) get:

 - updates to fix bugs in the software